Sealed-Work Drafting

 The product

-Four surfaces, one loop: capture in the field, generate the draft, revise with your voice, export in your house format.
+One loop, sized for the way an engineer already works: capture in the field, generate the draft, revise with your voice, export in your house format.
+Same four surfaces across Site Review Reports (also written FRR or Field Review Report) and sealed opinion letters.

 Capture